-Lettuce is one which prefers the cooler temperatures of spring over the hot summer sun.
-If your body has been craving fresh greens after a long, cold winter, lettuce may be precisely what it needs.
+Lettuce is a plant that likes the cooler temperatures of spring over the hot summer sun.
+If your body has been craving fresh greens after a long, cold winter, lettuce may be precisely the thing.

 Types of Lettuce

-If you like to have a variety of lettuce options in your garden to change up your salad game from time to time, you’re in luck because there are many types of lettuce available to you:
+If you like to have a variety of lettuce options in your garden to change up your salad game from time to time, you’re in luck because there are many types of lettuce available:

 In fact, it has a dark green color and is packed with nutrients, and it boasts a unique pepper flavor sure to spice up any salad it’s included in.

-If you like a salad with a variety of colors in it, you’ll love French Crisp.
+If you like a salad with a variety of colors in it, you’ll love French crisp – also known as Batavian or summer crisp lettuce.
 The head of lettuce boasts both green and red colors.

 Don’t let the colors fool you.
 All the leaves taste the same though they vary in color.
 This type of lettuce is excellent for warmer climates as it seems to stand up to the heat better than other varieties.

-But it’s also a crispy variety of lettuce though the leaves are more delicate than some of the other options.
+It’s a crispy variety, though the leaves are more delicate than some of the other options.

 Have you eaten a Caesar salad before?
-Chances are you’ve enjoyed Romaine lettuce if you answered yes because this is its most common use.
+Chances are you’ve enjoyed Romaine lettuce.

 It’s a sturdy option for lettuce which makes it great in any salad.
 The leaves are hearty and crunchy which can even withstand grilling.